Skip advert

 • Powertrain lacks punch and character, rivals sharper, harder and faster

-If you’re getting the sense that the RS4 Avant has been set up as more of a high-speed GT than M3-style track weapon, it’s because Audi Sport’s engineers have designed it that way.
-Drive the RS4 in maximum attack mode and it’ll struggle to contain its outright body movements.
+If you’re getting the sense that the B9 RS4 Avant is more of a high-speed GT than M3-style track weapon, it’s because Audi Sport’s engineers designed it that way.
+Drive the B9 RS4 in maximum attack mode and it’ll struggle to contain its outright body movements.
 Get on the throttle and the nose will broadly push without nuance, go into bends on the brakes and the body feels a tad loose and lacks composure.
 Any sense of adjustability on or off the throttle is off the menu at road speeds; the body control dissolves before you have the chance to really start throwing it around.

 Advertisement - Article continues below

 Braking performance on the standard steel items is up to the job on the road, with a nice bite at the top of the pedal and transparency through the travel.
-For track work, we’d suggest the carbon-ceramic options would be a wise addition, but then we’d probably also suggest an RS4 isn’t the car for that job anyway.
+For track work, the carbon-ceramics would be a desirable option to seek out, but then we’d probably also suggest an RS4 isn’t the car for that job anyway.

 As predicted, the strength of the V6 is its incredible pick-up, regardless of revs, and so keen is it in a low gear that a pre-emptive tug of the upshift lever is required in manual mode if you’re not to snag the limiter.
 Combine that pace with the security of four-wheel drive, particularly given the RS4 always feels nicely rear-biased, and you have a very quick way of getting you – and four passengers and their luggage – from A to B.